mkirkpat/mkirkpat.github.io/_posts/2016-06-07-governance-for-guidance.md

 ---
 layout: post
 title: "Governance for Guidance"
+subtitle: "Begin to build and promote governance for your digital services"
+image:  governance.jpg
 date: 2016-06-08
 ---
 I’ve recently attended some great user forums around the launch of key government digital services in New Zealand.
 As with all these types of forums, there are frank and open discussions about service delivery for citizens across the country.